How Candace Negotiated to Close a Big Pay Gap

 But when she realized she was being significantly underpaid, Candace used her assertive communication and negotiation skills to rectify the situation #likeaboss.

-E: So tell us about your work and how you learned about your wage disparity?
+Emilie: Hey Candace!
+So tell us about your work and how you learned you were being underpaid?

-C: Well, back in March my responsibilities increased to include taking the lead on our state reporting, a requirement for our charter schools that included sharing our employee compensation with the state.
+Candace: Well, a few months back my responsibilities increased to include taking the lead on our state reporting, a requirement for our charter schools that included sharing our employee compensation with the state.
 At the time I was tasked with coordinating and coaching about 50 members of our team, including special education teachers who I was spending hours developing as leaders and teachers.
-It was then, looking at all that data, that I realized I was being paid the same or less than those folks I’d been coordinating – despite the fact that I’m pursuing my PhD in education at Johns Hopkins, have many more years of experience, and am tasked with training them on how to grow as professionals themselves.
+It was then, looking at all that data, that I realized I was being paid the same or less than those folks I’d been leading – despite the fact that I’m pursuing my PhD in education at Johns Hopkins, have many more years of experience, and am tasked with training them on how to grow as professionals themselves.
 I was shocked.

 E: Yikes!
 What did you do next?